Bourgeoisie of Geneva: History

 The assembly of the bourgeois and citizens of Geneva constituted the General Council.
 The number of bourgeois entitled to vote in the General Council never exceeded fifteen hundred.
 The General Council originally elected the Geneva Trustees, magistrates responsible for the administration of the commune, for a period of one year.
 Later, it appointed the Council of Two Hundred.
 Most citizens of Geneva came from neighboring Savoy because many of them worked and participated in the administration of the city of Geneva.

 Revolts against nepotism and the influx of foreigners, particularly French Protestant refugees whom Calvin forced into the bourgeoisie to ensure his domination.
 He thus secured a majority in the elections of 1554.
 During the eighteenth century, Geneva was marked by many political troubles stemming from the inequality of rights between Genevois.
 The bourgeois, who enjoyed a privileged status, and their descendants, the citizens, held the upper hand: had all the political rights and many economic privileges.
 In front of them, the inhabitants and their descendants, the natives, form a population without political rights and hampered in its economic activities.
 Due to the French invasion of Switzerland, the bourgeoisie of Geneva lost their privilege in 1798.
 All Genevans have been ordinary citizens since that date.

 The capacity of Bourgeois, that is to say of citizen of a city having political rights not available to other residents, forms the base of the urban organization of cities.
 This urban system in Europe for many cities dates back to Greco-Latin antiquity, others were founded around the year 1000.
-This system of urban civilization developed in parallel to the rural civilization rooted in the Neolithic era.
+According to Pierre Bonenfant, this system of urban civilization developed in parallel to the rural civilization rooted in the Neolithic era.